Diflucan Side Effects

 Other dosage forms:

-Along with its needed effects, fluconazole (the active ingredient contained in Diflucan) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by fluconazole (the active ingredient contained in Diflucan).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking fluconazole:Rare
+You should check with your doctor immediately if any of these side effects occur when taking fluconazole:Rare

 - Abdominal or stomach pain